Unrolling Tutorial

 cells_mousebrain2 = su.select_rest_cells(adata_sc_final_mousebrain, selected_mousebrain2)

-as a pivot to control its orientation.
-The direction from each cell to the x-axis must match the direction from the cell to the center
+Next, we define the Y-axis and use the center as a pivot to control its orientation.
+The direction from each cell to the x-axis must match the direction from the cell to the center.
+Please select the appropriate center to meet this requirement.

 [26]:

-final_result_mousebrain2 = su.y_axis(x_axis_results_mousebrain2, cells_mousebrain2, selected_mousebrain2, center = np.array([3000,200]), delete_residues = True)
+final_result_mousebrain2 = su.y_axis(x_axis_results_mousebrain2, cells_mousebrain2, selected_mousebrain2,

-, we remove it to observe the differences.
+To better understand the role of center, we remove it to observe the differences.

 [27]:

-final_result_mousebrain2 = su.y_axis(x_axis_results_mousebrain2, cells_mousebrain2, selected_mousebrain2, delete_residues = True)
+final_result_mousebrain2 = su.y_axis(x_axis_results_mousebrain2, cells_mousebrain2,

-Unrolling (Mouse Small Intestine Data)¶
+Unrolling Mouse Small Intestine Data

 Let’s first start with the Mouse Small Intestine example.